Hiring with Wheels to Work

 Our hire contract has a minimum term of four months.
 There is no limit as to how long you can hire with us for.

-If you cancel early, and dependent on what insurer you are with, you will have to pay up to a £100 cancellation fee.
+If you cancel early, and dependent on what insurer you are with, you will waive the right to have your deposit refunded.

 What’s included in the hire package?